National Youth Festival (India): Background

-Crucial components of the National Youth Festival are the competitive events.
-To compete at the national level, the young talents perform their level best to get themselves medals and awards.
-To conduct these competitions, eighteen in all disciplines, a team of officers was deployed who managed the competitions, helped in creating logistical arrangements for smooth conduct of competitions, collected and collated the results.
+Competitive events are a main part of the festival.
+To compete at the national level, contestants outperform the rest, obtaining medals and awards.
+To conduct these competitions, eighteen in all disciplines, a team of officers was deployed that managed the competitions, helped in creating logistical arrangements for smooth conduct of competitions, and collected and collated the results.

 The activities held during the festival include competitive and non-competitive cultural events, martial arts, exhibitions, intellectual discourses, young artists camps, seminars and adventure Programmes.
 The presentation of National Youth Awards also takes place.

 Objective

 The National Youth Festival began in 1995 as a major activity under the Programme of National Integration Camp (NIC).
 In collaboration with one of the States and institutions like Nehru Yuva Kendra Sangathan (NYKS) and the National Service Scheme (NSS), the Government of India conducts this Programme every year.
 Like the National Youth Festival, States are also encouraged to hold state level, district level and block level youth festivals in the same format as that of the National Youth Festival.
 The Centre of the festival focuses on cultural aspects and a number of other Programmes covering a wide variety of activities, which not only reflect the spirit of friendship but also peace and development.
 Besides all this, this festival provides a nationwide exposure to the youth for the expression and fulfillment of their cultural talents and aspirations.